tyurkewich/ai-sustainability-emissions/README.md

-# ai-sustainability-emissions
+**AI & SUSTAINABILITY - INFORMATION ON EMISSIONS GENERATED IN USING AI**

-A curated collection of resources, data, and insights on sustainability and the environmental impact of AI.
+This is a curated collection of resources, data, and insights on sustainability and the environmental impact of AI.
-Meant to be used as a resource to answer questions about AI sustainability impact but is not a complete authoritative source.
+It is meant to be used as a resource to help answer questions about AI sustainability impact as public interest in the topic grows.